jmenter/JAMSVGImage/README.md

 Use JAMSVGImage and JAMSVGImageView in places where you would normally use a UIImageView or where you would programmatically draw your own graphics.
 The benefits of using SVG are:

 1. Graphics are scalable and maintain quality at any size
+2. No need to generate @2x, @3x, or any specific resolution assets for optimum quality
-2. Graphic file sizes tend to be much smaller (especially .svgz)
+3. Graphic file sizes tend to be much smaller (especially .svgz)
-3. Built-in "flat look" (haha)
+4. Built-in "flat look" (haha)

 There are three main ways to use these classes.